ivobeerens-nl/blog/content/blog/2018/09/vmware-tools-10-3-0-recalled-check-youre-vsphere-environment/index.md

   - "VMware-tools"
 coverImage: "1-3.png"
 author: Ivo Beerens
+url: /2018/09/07/vmware-tools-10-3-0-recalled-check-youre-vsphere-environment/
 ---

+Yesterday VMware released a Knowledge Base article that VMware Tools version 10.3.0 is recalled because issues with the VMXNET3 network driver for Windows on ESXi 6.5.
+The issues can cause a Purple Diagnostic Screen (PSOD) or guest network connectivity loss.
+Because of these issues, VMware Tools 10.3.0 is recalled and no longer available.

 **Update: September 12, 2018**: VMware Tools 10.3.2. is released that fixes the VMXNET3 issue.
 More information can be found here, [link](https://t.co/QsI8XZuuRa).